 - Point Mugu State Park – On an mostly secluded section of Pacfic Coast highway.
 It is known for hiking trails, beachside camping, and boogie boarding.

 - Emma Wood State Beach – Known for watching kitesurfing, bonfires, and RV camping.

 The wide stretch of sand, crystal waters, and the chance to spot celebrities attract Angelinos and tourists to Zuma Beach.
 You might recognize this beach from a variety of movies and tv shows, including Baywatch.
 The lifeguard towers and snack bars make this popular spot an ideal summer beach for families to enjoy.
 Kids will love swimming, watching surfers, and flying kites.

-More of the best Southern California beaches for families in Malibu:
+More of the best beaches in Southern California for families in Malibu:

 - Leo Carrillo State Park – This beach has great tide pools and camping.

 6 Amazing Los Angeles County Beaches

 The iconic pier of Santa Monica is home to an amusement park with a giant Ferris wheel and carnival rides.
 The miles of wide sand around Santa Monica Pier make this one of the best beaches for families visiting from out of state that are looking for that iconic Southern California experience.
 The cement boardwalk that runs along the beach is alive with walkers, strollers, bikes, scooters, and skaters cruising the palm-lined beach.

 Just off the boardwalk is the famous Muscle Beach where historic movie stars went to train.
 These days you can find muscular men and women crossing the rings and climbing the ropes and kids are welcome to test their skills as well.
 Swing on the giant swings and walk on the balancing boards but don’t miss the slack lines to the south where you can test your ability to walk a flat tightrope.

 Along the miles of beach are paid parking lots which offer plenty of spots.
 Famous restaurants such as the original Hot Dog on a Stick will be enticing to teens, and carnival food and rides, including a large roller coaster, make Paradise Pier an attractive place to spend the day.

-More of the best Southern California beaches for families in Los Angeles:
+More of the best beaches in Southern California for families in Los Angeles: